 At Harris Velázquez Gibbens, we’re tough because we care.

 At the same time, we know you are grieving and going through a serious life adjustment, so we try to make the legal process as easy for you as possible.
-Whether it’s answering your questions or handling phone calls from an insurance adjuster, we provide comprehensive support until your case concludes.
-To schedule a no-obligation consultation, call 503-610-4398 or contact us online.
+Whether it’s answering your questions or handling phone calls from an insurance adjuster, our accident attorneys provide comprehensive support until your case concludes.
+To schedule a no-obligation initial consultation, call 503-470-2439 or contact us online.